A Short History on the Game of Baccarat

 FAQs (Frequently Asked Questions):

-• Where does the name “Baccarat” come from?
+• Where did the name “Baccarat” originate?

-• How has Baccarat evolved over time?
+• How has Baccarat's gameplay changed over time?

 Ben